fathonix/zsh-wakatime/README.md

 Installation
 ------------

-It depends on [wakatime CLI](https://github.com/wakatime/wakatime) **6.0 or higher**.
-Make sure you have configured wakatime API key in your [~/.wakatime.cfg](https://github.com/wakatime/wakatime#configuring) file.
+It depends on [wakatime CLI](https://github.com/wakatime/wakatime-cli).
+Make sure you have configured wakatime API key in your [~/.wakatime.cfg](https://github.com/wakatime/wakatime-cli/blob/develop/USAGE.md) file.
 If you use wakatime in other editors, this file may be already there.

-1. `pip install wakatime` to install wakatime CLI, with **6.0 or higher**.
-Check wakatime CLI version by `wakatime --version`.
-See more [here](https://github.com/wakatime/wakatime) for wakatime CLI.
+1. Run `python3 -c "$(wget -q -O - https://raw.githubusercontent.com/wakatime/vim-wakatime/master/scripts/install_cli.py)"` to install wakatime CLI.

 2. For oh-my-zsh user:
   - `cd ~/.oh-my-zsh/custom/plugins && git clone https://github.com/wbingli/zsh-wakatime.git`